acemod/ACE3/wiki/development/ace3-events-system.md

 <div class="panel callout">
     <h5>Note:</h5>
     <p>This page will be removed once all below events are documented.
-New Event System documentation can be found [here](../framework/events-framework.html)</p>
+New Events Framework documentation can be found <a href="http://ace3mod.com/wiki/framework/events-framework.html">here</a>.</p>
 </div>

 ### 1 Listenable Event List: